edsml-mh1123/ipcc-author-guidance/episodes/researchdatam.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Software Management
+## Software Management Plans

-Before dwelving into sofware management, it is worth hlighting the differences between Research Code and Research Software.
+Before diving into Software Management Plans, it is important to highlight the distinctions between research code and research software

 **Rresearch Code** is the individual, often experimental, coding work that solves specific problems in the research process, It is often a custom solution developed for a specific research question or experiment.
 For instance the script used to generate one of the figures in the IPCC reports.